ceph/ceph/doc/cephadm/service-management.rst

     unmanaged: false
     ...

-In this example, the the properties this service specification are:
+In this example, the properties of this service specification are:

 * ``service_type``
     The type of the service.
 Needs to be either a Ceph